framework-one/framework-one.github.io/source/documentation/3.5/developing-applications.markdown

 Basic Application Structure
 ---
-FW/1 applications must have an `Application.cfc` that extends `framework.one` and an empty `index.cfm` as well as at least one view (under the `views` folder).
-Typical applications will also have folders for `controllers`, a `model`, containing subfolders for `services` and `beans`, and `layouts`.
+FW/1 applications generally have an `Application.cfc` that extends `framework.one` and an empty `index.cfm` as well as at least one view (under the `views` folder).
+Typical applications will also have folders for `controllers`, a `model` -- itself containing subfolders for `services` and `beans` -- and `layouts`.
 The folders may be in the same directory as `Application.cfc` / `index.cfm` or may be in a directory accessible via a mapping (or some other path under the webroot).
 If the folders are not in the same directory as `Application.cfc` / `index.cfm`, then `variables.framework.base` must be set in `Application.cfc` to identify the location of those folders.

-Note: because `Application.cfc` must extend the FW/1 `/framework/one.cfc`, you need a mapping in the CFML administrator.
+Note: because `Application.cfc` generally extends the FW/1 `/framework/one.cfc`, you need a mapping in the CFML administrator.
 An alternative approach is to simply copy the `framework` folder to your application's web root.
 This requires no mapping - but means that you have the framework CFCs as web-accessible resources.
+See **Alternative Applicatoin Structure** below for another option.

 The `views` folder contains a subfolder for each section of the site, each section's subfolder containing individual view files (pages or page fragments) used within that section.
 Note that if your operating system is case-sensitive, all view folders and filenames must be all lowercase.